awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.WebServerDB.CreateWebServer.md

 1. To launch your EC2 instance, choose **Launch Instances**\.
 On the **Launch Status** page, shown following, note the identifier for your new EC2 instance, for example: `i-0288d65fd4470b6a9`\.
 ![\[Launch Status\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/Tutorial_WebServer_19.png)

-1. To find your instance, choose **View Instances**\.
+1. Choose **View Instances** to find your instance\.

-1. Wait until **Instance Status** for your instance reads as `running` before continuing\.
+1. Wait until **Instance Status** for your instance reads as **running** before continuing\.

 ## Install an Apache Web Server with PHP<a name="CHAP_Tutorials.WebServerDB.CreateWebServer.Apache"></a>

-Next you connect to your EC2 instance and install the web server\.
+Next, you connect to your EC2 instance and install the web server\.

 **To connect to your EC2 instance and install the Apache web server with PHP**

-1. To connect to the EC2 instance that you created earlier, follow the steps in [Connect to Your Linux Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html)\.
+1. Connect to the EC2 instance that you created earlier by following the steps in [Connect to Your Linux Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html)\.

-1. To get the latest bug fixes and security updates, update the software on your EC2 instance by using the following command:
+1. Get the latest bug fixes and security updates by updating the software on your EC2 instance\.
+To do this, use the following command\.
 **Note**
 The `-y` option installs the updates without asking for confirmation\.
 To examine updates before installing, omit this option\.